 \subsection{Shared randomness}

-In the protocol presented in Methods~\ref{app:protocol} the two provers need to use the same random colouring and randomisers in each round.
+In the protocol presented in Methods~\ref{app:protocol} the two provers need to have access to a common source of random information that they can use to share, in each round, their random colouring and randomisers.
+For speed mostly (but also simplicity and elegance), it is preferable to have them \emph{store} this shared randomness.
 Given the high number of rounds needed to reach a satisfying security and the relatively low memory of the FPGAs, a frugal approach is mandatory.
 In this section we give the details of our implementation with this regard.

 For the colouring, it is easy to see that there is a thrifty option: storing a fixed one and only drawing a random permutation of the colours.
 The ``randomness cost'' of this part is therefore of one bit and one trit in each round.